Oxeigns/Report2/README.md

 - `sessions_count` must be an integer between **1** and **100** (how many sessions to test).
 - `requested_count` must be an integer between **1** and **500** (logged for reference).

 If any validation fails, the bot returns a clear error instead of running.
+Invalid links, out-of-range limits, or unauthorized users are rejected with explanations.

 ### Review panel